 As we approach the authentic Jewish New Year, on Pesach, the Haggadah gives us the opportunity to ask, ponder, answer, and ultimately live these great Jewish ideas, which come from deep inside our tradition and rest on our Seder tables today.
 The Seder, through the familiar small book that is right in front of us, affords us the easy ability to have the greatest Jewish experience of the year — with the result of making us happier, better people in the year to come.
 All we have to know is how to experience — not read, but really encounter — this greatest of all experiences: the Haggadah.

-Mark Gerson, an entrepreneur and philanthropist, is the co-founder of Gerson Lehrman Group, African Mission Healthcare, and United Hatzalah of Israel.
+Mark Gerson, an entrepreneur, and philanthropist is the co-founder and Chairman of United Hatzalah, the crowd-sourced system of volunteer first response that enables Israelis to be treated within the moments separating life from death following any medical trauma.
+He is also the co-founder and Chairman of African Mission Healthcare, which enables Christian medical missionaries to provide clinical care, training, and medical infrastructure for people throughout Africa.
 A graduate of Williams College and Yale Law School, Mark is the author of books on intellectual history and education.
-His articles and essays on subjects ranging from Frank Sinatra to the biblical Jonah have been published in The New Republic, Commentary, The Wall Street Journal and USA Today.
-He hosts the popular podcast The Rabbi’s Husband and writes a weekly Torah column for the Christian Broadcasting Network.
+His articles and essays on subjects ranging from Frank Sinatra to the biblical Jonah have been published in The New Republic, Commentary, The Wall Street Journal, and USA Today.
+He hosts the popular podcast The Rabbi’s Husband and writes a weekly Torah column for Christian Broadcasting Network.
 Mark is married to Rabbi Erica Gerson.
 They and their four children live in New York City.